-Prosecutors recommend closing rape case against Neymar
+Brazil judge ends investigation of Neymar on rape allegation

 Neymar denied the accusation and said their relations were consensual.
 He is in France, where he plays for Paris Saint-Germain.

 “We decided in favor of the closing of the case because there is no sufficient evidence,” Merlini said at a news conference.
-“That doesn’t mean acquittal yet.
-There is still a possibility that the judge reopens the probe.”

-There is no deadline for a judge to rule.
-Few cases in Brazil are reopened after police and prosecutors suggest their closing.

 Paulin said the model did not produce any of the evidence she claimed she had, including a video that allegedly proved the player attacked her.